Honoring the Honorable and Dishonorable Parents

 A: For their children to do better than they did.

-Thus the best way for a child to honor a dishonorable parent is to do better than they did.
+Thus, the best way for a child to honor a dishonorable parent is to do better than they did.

-I see this every day.
-I work with people who have been abused by their parent(s) and yet they themselves break that chain and do not abuse their own children.
-They have done better than their parents.
-In so doing, they honor them by stopping the intergenerational pattern of abuse.
-They honor their parent's name by bringing honor back to that name.
-My own father, who took so much family pride in the Sherman name has sullied and dishonored it by breaking his vows, his word, of fidelity, and protecting his children.
-You can not break your word and have honor.
-You can not hurt others and have honor.
+My own father, who took so much family pride in the Sherman name, has sullied and dishonored it by breaking his vows, his word, his fidelity to my mother, and, instead of protecting, abused his very own child.
+You cannot break your word and have honor.
+You cannot hurt others and have honor.
 Yet, I have brought honor back to the Sherman name by showing my wife and my children that my vows and my words mean what they say.
 That I will protect them in word and in deed.
-I don't need to talk much about family honor because I don't need to.
+I don't have to talk much about family honor because I don't need to.
 It's just simply lived.
 My children know they can trust me.
 They know I'm there for them.
 All of this brings honor to me, to my family, and to our name.
 And, yes, in that way, it even brings honor to my father.